apache/arrow/docs/source/format/Columnar.rst

 There are three different options for compression of record batch body buffers: Buffers can be uncompressed, buffers can be compressed with the ``lz4`` compression codec, or buffers can be compressed with the ``zstd`` compression codec.
-Buffers in the flat sequence of a message body must be either all uncompressed or all compressed separately using the same codec.
+Buffers in the flat sequence of a message body must be compressed separately using the same codec.
+Specific buffer in the sequence of compressed buffers can be left uncompressed in case compression does not yield appreciable savings.

 The codec or the compression type used is defined in the ``data header``` of the :ref:`ipc-recordbatch-message` in the optional ``compression``